Dentistry for Children

 Baby teeth are not permanent, why do they need special care?

 While baby teeth do not last as long as permanent teeth, baby teeth play an important part in their development.
 Your child’s first teeth do a lot of important things such as help your child speak, smile, chew, and hold space in the jaw for permanent teeth.
+Learn more about caring for baby teeth!

 What causes a cavity?